June 24, 2027 A.D. Odaiba, Tokyo, Japan.

 The golden ring on her finger shimmered in the sunlight, almost making him feeling heat from its twin on his own hand.
 He gave her a sad look.
 "I don't want to run..." he admitted, "but how can I write something like this?..."

-Kari's frown eased and she smiled quietly.
+Kari's frown gave way to a quiet smile.
 "We're a team, right?" she asked, moving closer to him.
 "When one of us has trouble, we all pitch in..."

 He turned around as she returned to the easy chair. "...What're you suggesting?" he asked.

-She stretched her arms and sighed contentedly at the chair's comfort.
-"I might not be an expert in storytelling," she said, "but my memory's pretty good.
-Why don't you put all of that away and try again?"
+She stretched her arms and sighed contentedly as she sank into the chair.
+"I might not be a storytelling expert," she said, "but my memory's pretty good.
+How about we put all of that away and try again?"

 She was right, as usual; the kids were gone, and even with such a daunting task before him, he had the perfect atmosphere to write in.
-He stared at the papers again and bit his lip; he had known that what he had written was garbage, and he had hoped she would not care... but now that he looked at it, everything she said made perfect sense.
-He had to write it again, and with truth.
+He stared at the papers again and bit his lip; he knew that what he had written was garbage, and he had hoped she wouldn't care... but as he looked at it, everything she said made perfect sense.
+He had to write it again, and with the truth.
 Maybe getting it down would finally ease his troubled mind.

-Kari could not help but chuckle.
+Kari couldn't help but chuckle.
 "Gotta have your supplies, eh?" she joked.